Cypher-O/media_muse/README.md

-# Video Player App
+# Media Muse App

-This Python-based Video Player application allows users to playback media files with a comprehensive set of controls and features.
+This Python-based Media Muse application allows users to playback media files with a comprehensive set of controls and features.
 It integrates with the VLC media player for robust media handling and provides an intuitive interface for managing playlists, subtitles, and playback options.

 ## Features